-The term 'Marine Salvage' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Marine Salvage' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Marine salvage operates as a special part of the law that has to do with the many international treaties as well as conventions that pertain to recovering goods and vessels which disappear in the sea.
 There are many reasons why ships and good could simply vanish in the ocean or sea.
 Among these is a breakdown of navigational equipment, unexpected bad weather, piracy, or forced sinking of the ship.
 Those who work in this salvage industry try to recover lost goods at a profit.

 There are many different rules and laws pertaining to such salvage rights at sea.
 This depends in which jurisdiction the wreck or lost goods are discovered.
 It is why there are two main kinds of salvage which the various operators work under, pure salvage and contract salvage.